onzfonz/comp227/src/content/3/en/part3d.md

 This makes errors easy to spot and fix right away.

-ESlint has a vast array of [rules](https://eslint.org/docs/rules/) that are easy to take into use by editing the <i>.eslintrc.js</i> file.
+ESlint has a vast array of [rules](https://eslint.org/docs/rules/) that are easy to take into use by editing the *.eslintrc.js* file.

 Let's add the [eqeqeq](https://eslint.org/docs/rules/eqeqeq) rule that warns us, if equality is checked with anything but the triple equals operator.
-The rule is added under the <i>rules</i> field in the configuration file.
+The rule is added under the `rules` field in the configuration file.

 ```js
 {